 At the hospital’s dedication on September 24, 1916, which was attended by more than 2,000 people, Captain Greeley eulogized his wife by saying, "It affords me great pleasure, more than words can express, that I contribute something towards the welfare of not only those now in need, but also for those who will be here long after we have passed away."

-Not long after arriving in Ames – it was a village of 100 people at the time – Wallace used $3,200 in Union Army pay he had saved to purchase 200 acres of farmland in Section 16 of Washington Township.
+Wallace’s journey brought him to Ames, which was a village of 100 people at the time.
+He used $3,200 in Union Army pay he had saved to purchase 200 acres of farmland in Section 16 of Washington Township.
 Today, the Gateway Center, the Green Hills Retirement complex, a number of condominiums and part of the Highway 30 interchange with University Boulevard are on the land.

 Mary had a deep appreciation for the arts.
 She was a self-taught painter, and many of her pieces adorned the walls in her home.
 She had the first grand piano in Ames.
 It was through this love of the arts that the Greeleys donated the original site for the Ames Public Library.